Fifty Fifty (group): 2024: Re-organization as 5-member group and Love Tune

-2025–present: Love Tune: Rewired and Day & Night
+2025–present: Love Tune: Rewired, Day & Night and Imperfect-I'mperfect

-On January 24, the group released a remix of their second extended play Love Tune titled Love Tune: Rewired.

-On April 7, Fifty Fifty released the digital single "Perfect Crime".
+On January 24, 2025, the group released a remix of their second extended play Love Tune titled Love Tune: Rewired.
+On April 7, the pre-release single "Perfect Crime" for Fifty Fifty's upcoming third extended play was released.
 On April 29, the group released their third extended play Day & Night, along with its double lead singles "Pookie" and "Midnight Special".
 In May, it was announced that Keena would be temporarily halting activities due to health reasons.
+On July 7, Attrakt announced that Keena will be resuming her group activities.
 On October 10, it was announced that Fifty Fifty would release a digital single titled "Too Much Part 1" on November 4, with the lead song "Eeny Meeny Miny Moe", its English version, and B-side song "Skittlez".
+On November 28, Fifty Fifty released a collaborative single with Blocks Universe titled "Making Christmas Magical".

+In February 2026, the group released a cover of Pink Floyd's "Wish You Were Here", from the album of the same name, as part of a tribute project.
+On March 9, Attrakt announced that Hana would be going on a temporary hiatus due to health reasons.
+On May 4, Attrakt announced that Fifty Fifty would be releasing a new album targeted at early June as a four-member group, while Hana continues to focus on the recovery of her health.
+On May 11, it was confirmed that their fourth extended play Imperfect-I'mperfect would be released on June 1.
+The pre-release single "Starstruck" from the extended play was released on May 15.